Island and Corals Kayaking

 Navigate and float your kayak in the Southwater Caye Reserve.
 Look for stingrays, eagle rays, grouper, nurse sharks and more.
 Practice to paddle among the mangroves and sail your kayak in open water.
 Snorkel or dive the inner and outer walls of the Coral Barrier Reef.

-Kayaking in the Caribbean of Belize
+Kayaking in Belize

 Caribbean Island, Belize